elegantthemes/create-divi-extension/README.md

 ### `npm start` or `yarn start`

-Runs the extension in development mode.<br>
+Runs the extension in development mode.
 Open your WordPress website to view it.

-The page will automatically reload if you make changes to the code.<br>
+The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.

 <p align='center'>
 <img src='https://cdn.rawgit.com/marionebl/create-react-app/9f62826/screencast-error.svg' width='750' alt='Build errors'>